-AMF Bowling: Bowling is a fun free summer activity for kids that’ll allow you to beat the heat!
-Register your kids for the Summer Games program at AMF so they can enjoy free bowling.
-Kids can bowl three free games every weekday from open till 8 p.m. and weekends from open till 4 p.m.
-The Summer Games program runs May 22nd through September 4th.
+AMF Bowling: Bowling at AMF locations is a frugal summer activity for kids that’ll allow you to beat the heat!
+Register your kids for the Summer Games program at AMF where they can bowl up to 3 games every day for one low price.
+AMF offers passes for kids AND mom and dad (if you want to get in on the fun).
+Kid’s passes are just $31.95 each and include shoe rental.
+The Summer Games program runs May 21st through September 3rd.

 Kids Bowl Free: Find a participating “Kids Bowl Free” location and each of your kiddos can snag 2 free rounds of bowling each day.
 Please note, taxes and shoe rental fees apply and vary by location.

 Kids Skate Free: Looking for free summer activities for kids that are guaranteed to wear them out?
 Look no further!
 Kids 12 and under can skate for free this summer at participating “Kids Skate Free” rinks.
 Find a location near you now and sign your kids up to snag their FREE skating passes.
 Note: Fees (including skate rental fees) vary based on location.